Signal modulation: Fundamental digital modulation methods

-In QAM, an in-phase signal (or I, with one example being a cosine waveform) and a quadrature phase signal (or Q, with an example being a sine wave) are amplitude modulated with a finite number of amplitudes and then summed.
+In Quadrature amplitude modulation (QAM), an in-phase signal (or I, with one example being a cosine waveform) and a quadrature phase signal (or Q, with an example being a sine wave) are amplitude modulated with a finite number of amplitudes and then summed.
 It can be seen as a two-channel system, each channel using ASK.
 The resulting signal is equivalent to a combination of PSK and ASK.

 In all of the above methods, each of these phases, frequencies or amplitudes are assigned a unique pattern of binary bits.
 Usually, each phase, frequency or amplitude encodes an equal number of bits.
 This number of bits comprises the symbol that is represented by the particular phase, frequency or amplitude.

 If the alphabet consists of $M = 2^N$ alternative symbols, each symbol represents a message consisting of N bits.
 If the symbol rate (also known as the baud rate) is $f_{S}$ symbols/second (or baud), the data rate is $N f_{S}$ bit/second.

 For example, with an alphabet consisting of 16 alternative symbols, each symbol represents 4 bits.
 Thus, the data rate is four times the baud rate.

-In the case of PSK, ASK or QAM, where the carrier frequency of the modulated signal is constant, the modulation alphabet is often conveniently represented on a constellation diagram, showing the amplitude of the I signal at the x-axis, and the amplitude of the Q signal at the y-axis, for each symbol.
+In the case of PSK, or ASK, where the carrier frequency of the modulated signal is constant, the modulation alphabet is often conveniently represented on a constellation diagram, showing the amplitude of the I signal at the x-axis, and the amplitude of the Q signal at the y-axis for each symbol.

 Modulator and detector principles of operation

 PSK and ASK, and sometimes also FSK, are often generated and detected using the principle of QAM.
 The I and Q signals can be combined into a complex-valued signal I+jQ (where j is the imaginary unit).
-The resulting so called equivalent lowpass signal or equivalent baseband signal is a complex-valued representation of the real-valued modulated physical signal (the so-called passband signal or RF signal).
+The resulting so-called equivalent lowpass signal or equivalent baseband signal is a complex-valued representation of the real-valued modulated physical signal (the so-called passband signal or RF signal).

 These are the general steps used by the modulator to transmit data: